Dunn-Dev8/Dunn-Dev8/README.md

 - 👋 Hi, I’m Jacob.
-- 👀 I’m interested in Programming & Game Development
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on Nothing at the moment
 - 📫 Reach me at jacobnelsonfoale@tuta.io